Mental Health and Wellness

 - Exacerbation of other mental health symptoms

-It’s normal to succeed in certain areas and lag in others.
-Thus, it’s important to evaluate your strengths and weaknesses.
+It’s important to evaluate your strengths and weaknesses.
 Having this insight will help you identify the action you need to take to restore and rejuvenate your mental well-being.

 Ways to Achieve Overall Wellness: Self-Care Activities